 NEET 2020: Admit card

 Admit card is one the relevant document regarding examinations.
 It is just not a document, it acts as Entry pass or also known as Hall ticket because without this admit card you are not allowed in examination halls.
-Admit cards will be displayed on official screen by NTA from in second week of july, 2020 onward.
+Admit cards will be displayed on official screen by NTA from in second week of last week of August, 2020 onward.
 Those candidates, who have successfully registered for NEET 2020 or NEET UG will be able to download the admit card.
 It will be made available to you by online mode.
 Candidates have to visit ntaneet.nic.in for downloading admit card by entering your application number and Date of Birth or it is also provided by the NTA on your registered e-mail ids in PDF form.
 After getting admit card you have to affix your passport size photographs and take a print out of it.

 Admit card contain your name, father’s name, Roll number, Date of birth, Signature, Category, photographs your initials, Examination center full address, your address, medium of examination, etc. It is compulsory to take printed copy of admit card along with your ID proof such as Adhar card, PAN card, Driving License or Voter ID.

 NEET 2020: Examination syllabus

 For NEET examination or UG courses solid preparation and full syllabus coverage, candidates can go through 10th 11th and 12th course content.
 As per Medical Council of India syllabus of NEET contain topics related with Physics, Chemistry and Biology.
 Below mentioned are some of the important topics appearing in previous few years.
 However students have to put their all efforts to crack the exam.